core-wg/oscore/draft-ietf-core-object-security.md

 D. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
 An error condition occurring while processing a response to an observation request does not cancel the observation.
 A client MUST NOT react to failure by re-registering the observation immediately.

-Note that the attribute-value pair stored in step 6 of {{prot-req}} MUST be deleted whenever the Observation is cancelled or "forgotten".
+Note that the attribute-value pair stored in step 6 of {{prot-req}} MUST be deleted whenever the Observation is cancelled or "forgotten", and will be stored for as long as the Observation is active.

 # Web Linking